Lutte pour le changement: Goals

 The group is determined to ensure there is better governance, respect for human rights and improved and much stronger democracy in the country that faced 32 years of President Mobutu Dictatorship.
 These inspired Congolese youths driven by social injustice and non democratic political process believe that their movement can bring about positive change in the DR Congo, as well as Africa as a whole.

-These courageous young men have come to know nothing but armed conflicts all of their teenage and adult lives.
-Therefore, when deciding to create the movement they decided that they will only use non-violent actions as the core principal in raising awareness on social and political issues facing the DRC.
-Nevertheless, most of these youths have been detained without charge during peaceful protest and /or gatherings.
-Some of the famous members detained by the Congolese national intelligence agency and have made claims of moral and physical abuses while incarcerated.
+These young men have lived in a region where there is constant armed conflict throughout their teenage and adult lives.
+When they started this movement, they decided to use non-violent actions to raise awareness about social and political issues in the DRC.
+Since then, many of these youths have been detained without charge during peaceful protests or gatherings.
+Several members were held by the Congolese national intelligence agency and have reported experiencing moral and physical abuse while in custody.